A Closer Look At Solar Skylights

 - If you cover any part of the solar panel for example a leaf or dirt, the efficiency drops substantially and even stops working.

-It’s unfortunate these manufactures are trying to sell these products as a “Solar skylight” when they understand the impact it can have on customers wellbeing.
+It’s unfortunate these manufacturers are trying to sell these products as a “Solar skylight” when they understand the impact it can have on customers’ wellbeing.

 The role of natural light – Is it to improve living conditions and the wellbeing of homeowners or as described by the building code safeguard occupants from illness or loss of amenity.

-The true role of artificial light is to safe guard us from injury, in simpler terms ensure we don’t hurt ourselves at night by not being able to see where we are going.
+The true role of artificial light is to safeguard us from injury, in simpler terms, they ensure we don’t hurt ourselves at night by not being able to see where we are going.

-“Solar skylights” (Solar powered LED’s) only run during the day.
-We ask the question, What’s the point?
+“Solar skylights” (solar powered LEDs) only run during the day.
+So we ask the question, what’s the point?

-Is it’s so you can see what you want to get out of your pantry or walk in robe, then it’s a lot of money to spend just so you don’t have to turn on the light switch.
+If it’s so you can see what you want to get out of your pantry or walk-in wardrobe, then it’s a lot of money to spend just so you don’t have to turn on the light switch.

 If you are still unsure about the substantial benefits of natural light over these “solar skylights” then ask yourself, why do you always want to sit near the window at a café or restaurant even when there is no view at all.
-If you want to test it again, find two dark rooms put a plant in each room then include a Tube skylight in one and Solar skylight in the other.
+If you want to test it again, find two dark rooms put a plant in each room then include a tube skylight in one and a “solar skylight” in the other.
 We’ll let you see (or assume) what will happen.